 Ingredients in Oven-Roasted Butternut Squash

 To make this simple butternut squash recipe, you just need the squash and olive oil.
-You can add additional flavorings if you’d like, but the basic recipe is so good and so easy.
+You can add additional flavorings and spices if you’d like, but the basic recipe is so good and so easy.

 TIP: You can use a whole butternut squash or start with a bag of precut purchased squash from the produce section of your store.